Final 2026 NFL Mock Draft Predictions

 15. Pittsburgh Steelers (via Trade w TB) - OT Monroe Freeling, Georgia

 I think the offensive tackle run is about to start, and Pittsburgh wants to get ahead of Detroit and take their long-term answer at left tackle.
-They give up one of their three third-round picks as well as a Day 3 pick to move up six spots and grab their guy.
+Freeling has a ton of upside, and the Steelers don’t want to miss out on whoever their top tackle in the second tier is.

-17. Detroit Lions - OT Kadyn Proctor, Alabama
+17. Detroit Lions - OT Blake Miller, Clemson

-18. Minnesota Vikings - S Dillon Thienenman, Oregon
+18. Minnesota Vikings - S Dillon Thienemen, Oregon

 19. Carolina Panthers - TE Kenyon Sadiq, Oregon